ruqianl/comapr/README.md

 #> 6   AG   GG   AG   AG   GG   GG   GG   AG   GG   GG   GG   AG   GG   GG   GG
 ```

-## From sscocaller’s sparse matrices
+## From sgcocaller’s sparse matrices

 `comapr` is also engineered to analyze the outputs from a single-sperm
 crossover calling tool